qq1012510777/cuDFNsys/Manual/Manual.md

 ```
 printed on the terminal window.

-If errors happen when you run `./main`, e.g., `error while loading shared libraries: libgmsh.so: cannot open shared object file: No such file or directory`, we just add two enviromental variables to `~/.bashrc` as follows:
+If errors happen when you run `./main`, e.g., `error while loading shared libraries: libgmsh.so: cannot open shared object file: No such file or directory`, two enviromental variables should be added to `~/.bashrc` as follows:
 ```
 export LD_LIBRARY_PATH=path-to-gmsh-library:$LD_LIBRARY_PATH
 export LIBRARY_PATH=path-to-gmsh-library:$LIBRARY_PATH